petersgrandadventure/singnet/README.md

 Linux Ubuntu 16.04 LTS among others.

-Docker and Docker Compose are used heavily, so you must have a recent version of Docker installed to take advantage of most of the automation and to isolatedd yourself from dependency hell.
+Docker and Docker Compose are used heavily, so you must have a recent version of Docker installed to take advantage of most of the automation and to isolated yourself from dependency hell.

 The current development demo runs from a `dev` docker container which can be